atomo15/tsfqx-cmp_sc4990sp21/README.md

     if select_menu == " Image":
     ```
     - [x] Using Left-arrow button ( ← ) [previous camera view] and Right-arrow button ( → ) [next camera view] to switch the camera view
-    - [x] While using buttons, save the position of camera in variable
       - [x] For Left-arrow button ( ← ):
         ```python
         elif key == Key.left: